-- Short term borrowings (up to 364 days) <=£10m will be arranged by a member of the Treasury Management team under the delegated powers of the Operational Director - Finance as per the Treasury Management Policy Statement.
-All dealings will be subsequently authorised by one of the bank signatory officers listed in paragraph 6.4.2 of Finance Standing Orders. - Long term borrowings and short term borrowings >£10m must be authorised by one of the following officers: - Chief Executive, - Strategic Director Enterprise, Community & Resources - Operational Director Finance.
+- Short-term borrowings (up to 364 days) <=£10m will be arranged by a member of the Treasury Management team under the delegated powers of the Director Finance as per the Treasury Management Policy Statement.
+All dealings will be subsequently authorised by one of the bank signatory officers listed in paragraph 6.4.2 of Finance Standing Orders. - Long term borrowings and short-term borrowings >£10m must be authorised by one of the following officers: - Chief Executive - Corporate Director Chief Executive's Delivery Unit - Director Finance